mulesoft-assets/template-sfdc2sieb-account-broadcast/README.md

 ## endpoints.xml<a name="inbpundendpointsxml"/>
-This is file is conformed by a Flow containing the Poll that will periodically query Sales Force for updated/created Leads that meet the defined criteria in the query.
+This is file is conformed by a Flow containing the Poll that will periodically query Salesforce for updated/created Accounts that meet the defined criteria in the query.
 And then executing the batch job process with the query results.

 ## businessLogic.xml<a name="businesslogicxml"/>
 Functional aspect of the Anypoint Template is implemented on this XML, directed by a batch job that will be responsible for creations/updates.
 The severeal message processors constitute four high level actions that fully implement the logic of this Anypoint Template: